BYUignite/colormaps/README.md

 <img src=cm.png width=300>

 A collection of custom colormaps for use in Python.
 Built using the viscm tool.
+These are also ported for use in StarCCM+.
 * These are set up to end on white, which is nice for data that should blend into the backgound, like a jet.
 * There is a version of the "jet" colormap that varies from red to blue then white, as well as variations on viridis and inferno.
 * See file cm_tester.ipynb for demos.